-BIOL 1101 Principles of Biology I 5 credits Prerequisite: High School biology within the last 3 years or BIOL 1104 within the last 3 years reproduction; Mendelian genetics; DNA structure, function, replication; and the processes involved in protein synthesis; the influence of genetic material in life systems, human manipulations of DNA, fundamental concepts of the theory of evolution; biological diversity and evolutionary adaptations of organisms; bacteriology; and protists diversity.
+BIOL 1101 Principles of Biology I 5 credits Prerequisite: High School biology within the last 3 years or BIOL 1104 within the last 3 years

+Students will be exposed to modern concepts of the chemical, cellular, bases of life.
+Topics include: scientific methodology; chemistry of life; structure and function of cells; energy transformations; cellular reproduction; Mendelian genetics; DNA structure, function, replication; and the processes involved in protein synthesis; the influence of genetic material in life systems, human manipulations of DNA, fundamental concepts of the theory of evolution; biological diversity and evolutionary adaptations of organisms; bacteriology; and protists diversity.
 Laboratory sessions emphasize experimental design and critical thinking.
 This course is for Associate of Science degree or for pre-professional students wishing to transfer as biology majors.